Aneerajreddy/My_AI_CHATBOT/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is Open Source

 ## Contact

-For any inquiries, please contact: [your.email@example.com](mailto:your.email@example.com)
+For any inquiries, please contact: Neerajreddy14@gmail.com